firozkhan18/technologies-notes/All-In-One.md

 Analyzing memory leaks in a service or application code is critical for maintaining performance and stability, particularly for long-running systems like microservices. **Memory leaks** occur when objects are no longer used but are still being referenced, preventing the garbage collector from reclaiming that memory.
 This can lead to **increased memory usage**, **OutOfMemoryError**, and **performance degradation** over time.

+---

+## Aanalyze and identify memory leaks

 To **analyze and identify memory leaks**, especially in **Java applications** (like microservices or Spring Boot services), there are several steps and tools you can use.
 Below is a comprehensive guide on how to approach memory leak detection:

----

 ### **1. Enable and Monitor Garbage Collection (GC) Logs**